-I recommend purchasing a seven or eight inch Victorinox chef’s knife with a fibrox handle.
-I’ve spoken to numerous chefs who compare this model favorably to high-end professional knives costing triple the price.
-After you get accustomed to a quality chef’s knife, the next time you visit a friend’s house and have to cook with a dull and mediocre knife you’ll be aghast at how unpleasant it is.
+I recommend purchasing an eight inch Victorinox chef’s knife with a Fibrox handle.
+I’ve spoken to numerous chefs who compare this choice favorably to high-end professional knives costing triple the price.
+After you get accustomed to a quality chef’s knife, the next time you find yourself someplace where you have to cook with a dull and mediocre knife you’ll be aghast at how unpleasant it is.

 If you cook regularly, get your chef’s and paring knives sharpened once or twice a year.
-Be sure to choose a place that uses a laser-guided sharpener.
-These will restore your knife’s edge to factory sharpness, and they’ll do a much better job than you can achieve at home with a whetstone or a blade truing device.
+Some flea markets and farmers’ markets have booths where knives are sharpened.
+Be sure that the person uses a laser-guided sharpener.
+These will restore your knife’s edge to factory sharpness, and they’ll do a much better job than what can be achieved with a whetstone or a blade truing device.

 If there’s ever a time to choose quality over quantity it’s when purchasing knives.
-Don’t succumb to the tempation of buying one of those cheap seven-knife sets with a butcher block holder.
+Don’t succumb to the temptation of buying one of those cheap seven-knife sets.
 You’ll be much happier if you spend the extra money to buy quality versions of the three knives recommended above.

-Cutting board: You really only need one, but make it a larger-sized one since it’s annoying to be chopping vegetables on a cramped surface.
-Opt for polyresin rather than wood, since polyresin is easier to keep clean and disinfect, and they won’t absorb onion and garlic odors like wood does.
+Cutting board: You really only need one unless you often cook with a friend, but choose a larger-sized cutting board since it’s annoying to be chopping vegetables on a cramped surface.
+Opt for BPA-free polyresin board rather than wood, since polyresin is easier to keep clean and disinfect, and it doesn’t absorb onion and garlic odors like wood does.

-Pots and Pans: At all costs, avoid those cheap inexpensive sets of nonstick pots and pans.
+Pots and Pans: At all costs, avoid cheap inexpensive sets of nonstick pots and pans.
 Instead, get a large pot for boiling pasta or making soups, and a smaller saucepan.
-You’ll also want a skillet for things like stir fries and sautéed vegetables.
+You’ll also need a skillet for things sautéing vegetables.

-I’m not a fan of copper clad pans, despite the fact that they’re the best at heating food evenly.
+I’m not a fan of copper clad pans, despite the fact that they’re beautiful and the best at heating food evenly.
 They must be scrubbed with copper polish frequently and that’s not how I want to spend my time.
-The best stainless steel cookware has a copper core sealed inside its base, which strikes me as the best of all worlds since you get excellent conductivity without the hassle of your pans requiring constant polishing.
+The best stainless steel cookware has an aluminum or copper core sealed inside its base, which strikes me as the best of all worlds since you get excellent conductivity without the hassle of your pans requiring constant polishing.

 Salad Spinner: No kitchen item sounds as frivolous as a salad spinner, yet here it is sitting in our “must have” section.
 What gives?
-What gives is that eating plenty of vegetables is a key part of a great diet, and salads are the easiest way to boost the variety of raw vegetables that you eat.
+What gives is that eating plenty of vegetables is a key part of every healthful diet, and salads are the easiest way to boost the variety of raw vegetables that you eat.
 The trouble is that sliced raw unseasoned vegetables aren’t enticing when it comes to flavor, so any decent salad needs a flavorful dressing.
-If your salad greens are wet from being rinsed, that dressing will run right off your greens into an unappealing pool at the bottom of your salad bowl.
-To keep this from happening, a salad spinner is by far the quickest and easiest way to dry your vegetables.
+If your salad greens are still wet after being rinsed, that dressing will run right off your greens into an unappealing pool at the bottom of your salad bowl.
+To keep this from happening, a salad spinner is by far the best way to dry your vegetables.
 The first time you use your salad spinner you’ll be amazed by how much water a quick spin will throw off.